ltshield/ltshield/README.md

 # Hello!
 My name is Logan Shields, and I am currently a student at Brigham Young University (BYU) in Provo, pursuing a degree in Mechanical Engineering with minors in Mathematics and Computer Science.
-I am passionate about working with cross-functional teams to find solutions to meaningful problems and to ultimately help people.
+I am passionate about working with cross-functional teams to find solutions to meaningful problems and ultimately want my work to make a difference in the world and to help people with real-world problems.
 My goal is to work on projects that develop innovative solutions to improve the quality of life of individuals facing physical challenges.

 # Experience / Projects
 While pursuing a degree in Mechanical Engineering, I have also had the opportunity to work on certain research and class projects centered around Software Development, Machine Learning, Artificial Intelligence, and Network Science Theory and Applications.